 Sexual exploitation is the abuse of a position of vulnerability, differential power, or trust for sexual purposes; this includes profiting monetarily, socially or politically from the exploitation of another as well as personal sexual gratification.
 It also includes child sexual exploitation (CSE).

 Economic exploitation is the use of the person in work or other activities for the benefit of others.
 Economic exploitation implies the idea of a certain gain or profit through the production, distribution and consumption of goods and services.
 This material interest has an impact on the economy of a certain group, for example the State, the community or the family.

 Bristol Zero Tolerance is not a women-only project as we understand that gender-based violence can impact on anyone regardless of their gender identity (whether male, female or non-binary).
 However, we also acknowledge that woman and girls are disproportionately impacted by gender-based violence and that men are disproportionately the perpetrators of all forms of gender-based violence.
 We also know that we need to work with men and boys in order to prevent gender-based violence and change the attitudes and behaviours that lead to it.

 You can support the Bristol Zero Tolerance initiative as an individual or as an organisation or business.

 Need more information?

-Please get in touch using the contact form or other methods outlined on the Contact Us page.
+Please get in touch using the contact details at the top of the page or other methods outlined on the Contact us page.